oVirt/ovirt-site/source/release/3.3/index.html.md

 *   [Neutron Integration](Features/Quantum_Integration) adds support for using OpenStack Neutron as an external network provider, which can provide networking capabilities for consumption by oVirt hosts and/or virtual machines.
 For more information, watch this deep dive [presentation on oVirt / Neutron integration](http://www.youtube.com/watch?v=S16AfFylcHk).
 *   [Glance Integration](Features/Glance_Integration) allows oVirt users to consume, export and share images with Glance.
 These images are exposed as oVirt Templates.
 For more information, watch this deep dive [presentation on oVirt / Glance integration](http://www.youtube.com/watch?v=_Nyi1xyiQnY).
+*   [Cloud-Init Integration](Features/Cloud-Init_Integration) facilitates provisioning of virtual machines by enabling oVirt to perform initial setup (including networking, SSH keys, timezone, user data injection, and more) of guest instances configured with cloud-init.

 ### Enhanced Gluster Support